Sean-G-Han/tp/docs/DeveloperGuide.md

 #### Main Success Scenario (MSS):
 1. User chooses to add a new client.
-2. AB3 requests client details.
+2. WealthVault requests client details.
 3. User enters the required client details.
-4. AB3 verifies the details.
+4. WealthVault verifies the details.
-5. AB3 adds the client to the address book and confirms successful addition.
+5. WealthVault adds the client to the address book and confirms successful addition.
    **Use case ends.**

 #### Extensions:
 - **3a.
-AB3 detects an error in the entered details.**
+WealthVault detects an error in the entered details.**
     - 3a1.
-AB3 requests for the correct data.
+WealthVault requests for the correct data.
     - 3a2.
 User enters new data.
     - Steps 3a1-3a2 are repeated until the data entered are correct.
     - **Use case resumes from step 4.**

 - **4a.
-AB3 detects that the client already exists.**
+WealthVault detects that the client already exists.**
     - 4a1.
-AB3 notifies the user of the duplicate entry.
+WealthVault notifies the user of the duplicate entry.
     - 4a2.
 User chooses to either modify details or cancel the operation.
     - If modifying, **use case resumes from step 3.**
     - If canceling, **use case ends.**

 - **\*a.
 At any time, User chooses to cancel the process.**
     - *a1.
-AB3 requests to confirm the cancellation.
+WealthVault requests to confirm the cancellation.
     - *a2.
 User confirms the cancellation.
     - **Use case ends.**